susantabiswas/FaceRecog/README.md

 # <u>Face Recognition System
 Face Recognition system using **Siamese Neural network**.
-The model is based on the **Facenet model**.
+The model is based on the **FaceNet model**.
-OpenCV implementaion has been done for realtime face detection and recognition through the network.
+**OpenCV** implementaion has been done for realtime face detection and recognition using the network.
+The model uses face encodings for identifying users.

+ There are two options:
+ 1. **Realtime facial recognition:** In this the model does facial recognition in realtime using the camera feed with text overlay telling whether the user is registered with the system or not.
+ 2. **Normal facial recognition:** In this the camera starts for 5-6 seconds and snaps some pictures of the user, then the picture is used for recognition.

 #### References: